 While China is not quite as dominant as it once was, due to government curbs on production and the rise of other producers like Australia, the country still accounts for the bulk of global output.
 Japan and other industrial countries have been hunting for alternative sources.

 The prices of the rare-earth metals used in electric and hybrid vehicle motors have been rallying in recent months, driven by increased demand for infrastructure development in China and environmental regulations that promote green energy cars.
 The price of neodymium, used for magnets, was $72 per kilogram in March, around 40% higher on the year.

 4. Japan's discovery is enormous, but extracting the metals will be difficult

 The research team discovered 16 million tons of rare-earth deposits under the seabed near Minami-Torishima, far to the southeast of Japan's main islands.
-The deposits, they said, contain several hundred years' worth of materials such as dysprosium and yttrium -- key components of hybrid cars and lasers.
+They said the deposits contain several hundred years' worths of materials such as dysprosium and yttrium -- key components of hybrid cars and lasers.

 One major problem, though, is the depth.
 The metals are buried beneath waters as deep as 5,600 meters -- too deep to extract with existing technology.
 The next step for researchers and companies will be to figure out how to reach them.

 Japan's discovery "will not affect the rare-earth market at all," said Naohiro Niimura, a partner at Market Risk Advisory.
 The Minami-Torishima area has attracted attention for nearly 10 years since the "rare-earth crisis" stemming from China's export caps.
 But "there is no technology to extract the resources from deep underwater, and the cost would be too high," Niimura said.
 He did add that "it is meaningful that we now know we can acquire rare-earth metals if we invest."